Top Long-Term Care Insurance Coverage: What You Need to Know [2023]

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Should you buy long-term care insurance?
 No one knows with certainty if they may inevitably need long-term care, but long-term care insurance cost is certainly very expensive.
-Long-term care costs approximately $75,000 per year per person and the expenses are almost guaranteed to continue to rise over a period of time.
+Long-term care costs approximately $75,000 per year per person, and the expenses are almost guaranteed to continue to rise over a period of time.
 This type of policy can help with the financial burden that accompanies the need for an extended type of care and can reduce the monetary stress of you and your loved ones, should you develop a need for it.

-A long-term care insurance policy might help with things such as shopping for groceries, cleaning the house, preparing meals or even personal services like bathing, dressing, or taking medications.
-This policy might be right for you if you are planning to stay in your home, but also in a nursing home.
-A licensed health care practitioner must certify that you’re chronically ill and prescribe long-term care services.
+A long-term care insurance policy might help with things such as shopping for groceries, cleaning the house, preparing meals, or even personal services like bathing, dressing, or taking medications.
+This policy might be right for you if you are planning to stay in your home but also in a nursing home.
+A licensed healthcare practitioner must certify that you’re chronically ill and prescribe long-term care services.

 What is long-term care?